anonymous-f-research/Sparse-Document-Attention-RAG/README.md

-# Sparse (Document)-Attention RAG under Corpus Knowledge Poisoning Attacks
+# Addressing Corpus Knowledge Poisoning Attacks on RAG Using Sparse Attention

 ## Overview
 This repository contains the official code for the paper "Addressing Corpus Knowledge Poisoning Attacks on RAG Using Sparse Attention”.